Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Motivating Example

 Furthermore, in addition to \inlinecode{AndroidHttpClient}, a multitude of APIs are available in various libraries/packages that implement the functionality of \textit{HTTP client}.
 For instance, within the \textit{selenium} library~\cite{selenium}, there exist related APIs like \inlinecode{HttpClient}, \inlinecode{JdkHttpClient}, \inlinecode{NettyClient}, \inlinecode{TracedHttpClient}, \inlinecode{NettyDomainSocketClient}, \inlinecode{PassthroughHttpClient}, among others.
 The eight detectors evaluated in DroidLeaks also fail to detect resource leaks across all of them.
-This failure can be attributed to the detectors' inability to grasp the underlying common characteristics shared by these APIs, which essentially represent the same resource concept, namely, an \textit{HTTP client}, and its usage.
+This failure can be attributed to the detectors' limited capability of capturing the underlying common characteristics shared by these APIs, which essentially represent the same resource concept, namely, an \textit{HTTP client}, and its usage.
 The presence of this limitation further emphasizes the necessity of incorporating background knowledge and code understanding in resource acquisition and release identification.

 \textbf{2.
-Identifying Resource Reachability Validation More Comprehensively.} The validation of resource reachability is a crucial factor in determining the occurrence of resource leaks.
-In the fixed version depicted in Figure~\ref{fig:motivating}, the \inlinecode{if}-condition at line 185 serves to validate the reachability of the acquired \textit{HTTP client} resource before its release at line 186.
-If this \inlinecode{if}-condition for reachability validation is disregarded, a false alarm will be triggered in the false-branch of the \inlinecode{if}-statement, where the acquired resource is, in fact, unreachable.
+Identifying resource reachability validation more comprehensively.} The validation of resource reachability is a crucial factor in determining the occurrence of resource leaks.
+Note that the meanings between \textit{reachable}/\textit{reachability} and the related terms (e.g., \textit{open}/\textit{closed}/\textit{valid}) are different. \textit{Open/closed/valid} describe the status of a resource itself; while \textit{reachable}/\textit{reachability} indicate whether the open status of a resource can be propagated to \textit{a certain path, branch, or statement}.
+For example, in the fixed version in Figure~\ref{fig:motivating}, the \inlinecode{if}-condition at line 185 validates the \textit{reachability} of the resource ``HTTP client'' by checking whether the object of client is null.
+As a result, the client resource is actually unreachable on the false branch of this \inlinecode{if}-condition, that is, the open status of the client resource cannot reach the false branch.
+If a resource leak detection technique ignores the \textit{reachability} of the client resource, it would cause a false alarm in the false branch of this \inlinecode{if}-condition.
+Therefore, reachability is essential for reducing false alarms in static resource leak detection.

 Existing detection techniques, such as Torlak et al.~\cite{torlak2010effective} and Cherem et al.~\cite{cherem2007practical}, typically identify reachability validation by matching \inlinecode{null}-checking conditions.
 While this approach provides a simple and intuitive means to recognize the reachability validation at line 185, it may overlook certain validation intentions present in other code.
 For specific resource types, dedicated APIs, such as \inlinecode{isClosed()} and \inlinecode{isDisabled()}, are employed to perform reachability validation.
 In a similar manner to resource acquisition/release identification, a more comprehensive identification of such validation intentions necessitates the incorporation of background knowledge pertaining to common validation verbs, in conjunction with a deep understanding of the code contexts, such as the \inlinecode{if}-conditions.
 By considering these elements, resource reachability validation can be assessed more comprehensively, enabling a more accurate detection of resource leaks in code.